Btreyo/CUSTOMERS/README.md

    # Bacardi Account
       This repository is Private therefore to gain access please email me with your GitHub account on bobbi_trehan@hotmail.com

+   # CGI Account
+      This repository is Private therefore to gain access please email me with your GitHub account on bobbi_trehan@hotmail.com